Let’s talk Wizarding World baby names.

 Just like Muggle names mix into the magical world, other influences make their mark, too.
 Modern Britain became more global, and characters with names like Parvati took their place in the English Wizarding World community.

 Of course, European names are everywhere.
 Whether you apparate or travel by floo network, you’ll meet witches and wizards across the continent.
-Some even make their way to Hogwards, like Viktor Krum and Fleur Delacour – the latter of whom eventually marries into the Weasley family, and helps introduce some French flair to the names of the next generation of Weasley children.
+Some even make their way to Hogwarts, like Viktor Krum and Fleur Delacour – the latter of whom eventually marries into the Weasley family, and helps introduce some French flair to the names of the next generation of Weasley children.

 They’re called Muggle-born, but really they’re immigrants, newcomers to a world they never knew existed until Hogwarts acceptance letters changed everything.
 That was true for Lily Evans Potter, whose nature name fit right in.
-Hermione, too, was the daughter of dentists, but with an unusual ancient name, no one would think it.

 Others, though, like brothers Colin and Dennis Creevey, remind us that a great many conventional names make their way into the world thanks to new arrivals.